seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 a chat block, in a second file — is banned, because two states disagree silently and the disagreement is invisible until a trade is built on the stale half.

+**The state is seeded empty, never imported.** A `state.json` written by the Boss's Shortcut from a printed chat block exists in the live-data Gist; it is not valid JSON (typographic quotes throughout) and its item keys are a different, abbreviated schema.
+Seeding from it would satisfy step 3 of the gate and then stop every run forever, which is the worst shape a defect can take — a file that exists, looks right and is refused.
+That copy is retired with the Shortcut branch that wrote it, and the first real run overwrites the empty seed.

 **Schema v1** — one object, one shape, additive-only:

 ```json